adopted-ember-addons/ember-pikaday/README.md

 </label>
 ```

-## Use UTC timezone
+## Return dates in UTC time zone

-If you do not use UTC time zone, ember-pikaday will return date formatted in your local time zone.
-It may lead to strange situations when you set proper date, but afterwards use some kind of date-format helper that converts your date to UTC.
-In additive time-zones (e.g. +1) it will end up with yesterday date.
-If you need to always get UTC timezone dates pass the `useUTC=true` option to the component.
-The result will be JavaScript `Date Object` with UTC timezone.
+The date returned by ember-pikaday is in your local time zone due to the JavaScript default behaviour of `new Date()`.
+This can lead to problems when your application converts the date to UTC.
+In additive time zones (e.g. +0010) the resulting converted date could be yesterdays date.
+You can force the component to return a date with the UTC time zone by passing `useUTC=true` to it.

 ```handlebars
 <label>